7 Module 6: Art in East Asia

 image

 Metal chopsticks, Goryeo period, Korea.
 In an incredible example of cultural continuity over time, like metal spoons, metal chopsticks are still very common in the Koreas today.
-(Photo from the Cleveland Museum of Art, licensed under CC0)
+(Photo from the Cleveland Museum of Art, licensed under CC0 1.0)

-Yi (Nuosu) women weaving textiles in a village in Sichuan, China.
+Yi (Nuosu) women weaving textiles in a village in a village near Hongxi, Meigu County, Sichuan, China.
+(Photo by Stevan Harrell, used with permission)

 In some cases decorated items had specific functions (such as the hanging pot-holders on traditional Japanese hearths or the good-luck tokens that protect the home), while in other cases, items were there for enjoyment.
 This was especially so in the case of miniatures that were appreciated by merchant and upper-class people who could afford artistic luxury items.
 Miniatures were small items made of a variety of materials by craftsmen who used jade, ivory, bone, lacquer, horn, amber, and other materials, often enhanced with intricate carving and engraving.
 Cloisonné, a technique using powdered ceramic of various colors daubed into wire armatures, was used to decorate bowls and jewelry items.
 Gift stores in East Asia are filled with such items in varying quality that are produced for the tourist trade.